eduvpn/eduvpn.org/pages/faq.md

 In order to 'be' in the Appstore with the eduVPN client we had to implement a specific functionality (NetworkExtensions).
 This is only available for macOS 10.14 and later.
 For users with older macOS versions we advice to use [Tunnelblick](https://tunnelblick.net/).
-How to use?
+How to use it?
 Install the Tunnelblick client, login to your eduVPN server, go to "configurations" and create a configuration.
 You can download the configuration file as .ovpn and import it in Tunnelblick.
-You can now start/stop the VPN in Tunnelblick. **Be aware** the configuration file has an expiry time.
-By default 90 days.
+You can now start/stop the VPN in Tunnelblick. **Be aware** the configuration file has an expiry time (by default 90 days).
 When the configuration expires you can't use it anymore in Tunnelblick and need to create and download a new one.
 Unfortunately you won't get any descent notification about the expiry, it just won't connect.
 However in the log-file